 What Causes Dampness and How to Transform it

-When assessing the causes and process of damp we look at our inseparable relationship to environment, diet, and lifestyle.
+When assessing the causes and manifestation of damp we look at our inseparable relationship to environment, diet, emotions, and lifestyle.
 When spleen deficiency is present, coupled with a damp environment (rain, high humidity, cool weather, mould exposure), the syndrome can become exacerbated and increasingly difficult to resolve.
-Metaphorically, the pathogenesis of dampness is akin to a wet rag hanging out to dry in rainy, cool, cloudy weather -- the wet rag remains damp as it requires sunshine and air (think exercise) to dry!
+Furthermore, a chronic or extreme state of worrying, ruminating, or over-thinking can ‘knot the digestive system’ and predispose the physical body to being susceptible to damp.

 The list below may seem daunting to begin with.
-Start slow; the elimination of processed foods, dairy, and sugar are the first to adapt to.
+Start slow and be gentle with yourself; the elimination of processed foods, dairy, and sugar are the first to adapt to.

 Deep fried foods

 Foods naturally high in moulds: mushrooms, sprouts, yeast, conventional corn, peanuts, conventional pork, aged meat and fish, dried fruit, conventional coffee and chocolate, alcohol, bread, grains (except white rice), beans, citric acid, and leftovers. *Quality matters!
 Fresh organic food that travels a shorter distance and proper drying and storage protects against mould.

 Foods that you are uniquely sensitive to (including any listed on the foods to focus on list).
 An inflammatory response results in fluid release to afflicted cells, causing tissue swelling and abdominal bloating.